Inaikara/gym-pusht-obstacle/README.md

 ## Usage

+**PushT Rule:**

-PushT rule: The goal of the agent is to push the block to the goal zone.
+The goal of the agent is to push the block to the goal zone.
 The agent is a circle and the block is a tee shape.
 Start with the mouse hovering over the blue dot.
 Press R to reset the environment.
 Press Q to quit.

+**PushT with obstacle Rule:**

-PushT with obstacle rule: Same as PushT, but red obstacles are present.
+Same as PushT, but red obstacles are present.
 The environment will be reset when the blue dot touches the obstacle.
 Failed data will not be recorded.

 `play.py` and `play_obs.py` are pushT and pushT with obstacle playgrounds.

 `collect.py` and `collect_obs.py` are data collection scripts, the datasets and videos will be saved in the `outputs` folder.

-How to run:
+**How to run:**

 ```bash
 conda activate pusht